 On March 23, 2022, I celebrated 19 years sober.
 This anniversary was the first I’ve stopped to realize how far I’ve come since my time at Mountainside in 2001.
 It took me a little longer to fully accept my life had become unmanageable; I fell down a few times more after leaving.
 The important thing in my recovery is that I kept getting up and trying again.

-Since becoming sober, I have created a new life from the ground up.
+Since becoming sober, I have built myself a new life from the ground up.
 I have learned over the years that I need a therapist, and psychiatric care, at times.
-Mountainside gave me the knowledge and tools on how to ask for help and receive it.
-That lesson has continued to apply in my life, for myself and my little one.
-There is no shame in seeking support, that’s why it’s there.
+Mountainside gave me the knowledge and tools to ask for help and receive it.
+That lesson has continued to apply to my life, for both myself and my little one.
+There is no shame in seeking support – that’s why it’s there.

-The 12 steps taught me how to live again, I needed those steps to learn how to be a functioning, whole person.
-I have continued to try to improve my life, working on emotional regulation, anxiety relief, and healthy boundaries.
-I have learned it’s a balancing act, and HALT still applies daily.
+The 12 steps taught me how to live again, and I needed those steps to learn how to be a functioning, whole person.
+I have continued to try to improve my life by working on emotional regulation, finding anxiety relief, and setting healthy boundaries.
+I have learned it’s a balancing act, and the acronym HALT still applies daily.
 I try to travel prepared: snacks, journal, headphones, and sneakers on my feet.
 I use walking as my meditation because it centers me and gets me out of my head.

 I was able to return to school after Mountainside, at the local community college, to improve my grades.
 My goal was to become a mental health counselor, hopefully finding some role in a dual diagnosis center.
 Shortly before graduation, I realized I wasn’t a good fit, and applied to my dream private communications college.
 To my surprise, I was accepted into their writing program.
 I was able to achieve this in less than two years of sobriety.

 The sober life may be uncomfortable at times, but I’ve learned I can handle it.
 We all have only today, so future tripping or getting stuck in the past is a waste of time.
-Avoiding uncomfortable situations only increases anxiety, growing my fear.
-I don’t accept living like that anymore, today.
-I’ve even started forgiving myself, giving myself the grace, I so freely give to others throughout my life.
+Avoiding uncomfortable situations only increases anxiety and worsens my fear.
+I don’t accept living like that anymore.
+I’ve even started forgiving myself, giving myself the grace I so freely gave to others throughout my life.
 That has been the hardest learned lesson throughout my sober journey.
 I am so grateful to finally be at this place.